Interim govt: No one stole your mandate, pro-Tinubu protesters tell Atiku, Obi

 “Today, we are declaring absolutely that no mandate was stolen.
 INEC performed creditably and the election was free and fair.

-“In Benue, the APC has a reverend father who won the election overwhelmingly against the incumbent, that’s democracy.
-We saw Peter Obi win the election in Lagos State against the ‘landlord’, that’s democracy.
+“In Benue, the APC has a reverend father who won election overwhelmingly against the incumbent, that’s democracy.
+We saw Peter Obi win election in Lagos State against the ‘landlord’, that’s democracy.

-“We saw Labour Party win the election in FCT Abuja, that’s democracy.
-We saw an Okada man win the election in Kaduna State, that’s democracy.
-We saw a woman almost winning an election in Adamawa but was declared inconclusive, that’s democracy.”
+“We saw Labour Party win election in FCT Abuja, that’s democracy.
+We saw an Okada man win election in Kaduna State, that’s democracy.
+We saw a woman almost winning an election in Adamawa, but was declared inconclusive, that’s democracy.”

 While responding to a call for an interim government by some protesters aligned with the opposition, Edwards said: “Those calling for interim government are jokers because when Shonekan was brought in, in the past, the people rejected it.